 According to the EY report 2019, there has been a 50% increase in how organizations intend to use analytics to drive broad -level decision making.
 Similarly, a report by Accenture points out the importance of Analytics in consumer packaged goods (CPG) and how companies should develop an enterprise-wide analytics strategy to harness the power of analytics.
 Thus, with business analytics gaining importance, many business schools are offering MBA specialization in Business Analytics/Big data.
 This article provides you with a list of the best analytics MBA programs available.

 In this article, we rank the top MBA Business analytics programs and highlight unique offerings by the best analytics MBA programs.
 Here’s the outline of the article:

-Listed below are the top MBA business analytics program according to the Find MBA.
+Listed below are the top 10 MBA programs for business analytics.
 While ranking the best analytics MBA programs few factors are taken into consideration such as Employment data, concentration, existing ranking, international balance, and location:

 - New York University – NYU Stern School of Business

 - University of Notre Dame – Mendoza College of Business

 - University of Pennsylvania – Wharton School of Business